 Admission Eligibility and Requirements:

 - Successful completion of a baccalaureate degree from an accredited college or university - The degree must be verified on original transcripts sent by the undergraduate institution directly to Acacia University.
-Applicants submitting diplomas, degrees, or course transcripts from non-US Institutions must have their academic credentials evaluated.
-Acacia University will accept credential evaluations only from World Education Services (WES).
+Transcripts that are international and/or not in English must be evaluated through an evaluation agency credentialed through National Association of Credential Evaluation Services (NACES).

 - Verifiable work experience as a teacher or administrator in an educational setting

 - Original transcripts from undergraduate degrees from accredited universities

 - Two recommendation letters completed by a school administrator or supervisor.

 - Applicants whose first language is not English and do not have a baccalaureate degree from a university in which instruction is conducted in English must provide evidence of English proficiency by submitting their TOEFL (Test of English as a Foreign Language) score.
 Master’s degree applicants must demonstrate college-level proficiency with a minimum score of 530 on the paper-based Test of English as a Foreign Language (TOEFL PBT), or 71 on the Internet Based Test (iBT)